Top 10 "Keystone Species"

 Dragonflies can see in 360° and can fly at speeds of up to 35 mph.

-?
-Arctic Fox The Arctic fox (Vulpes lagopus), also known as the white fox, polar fox, or snow fox, is a small fox native to the Arctic regions of the Northern Hemisphere and common throughout the Arctic tundra biome.
-It is well adapted to living in cold environments, and is best known for its thick, warm fur that... read more
+The Arctic fox (Vulpes lagopus), also called the white fox, polar fox, or snow fox, is a small fox native to the Arctic regions of the Northern Hemisphere.
+It is commonly found throughout the Arctic tundra biome.
+This animal is well adapted to cold environments, with thick, warm fur that also serves... read more

 This tortoise digs large burrows, which provide shelter for over 350 species.